How do I connect numeracy with community, culture, and place?

 Mathematics Teacher (NCTM journal) Mathematical Lens, monthly column edited by Ron Lancaster (member log in required)

-This column features photographs from around the world with mathematical connections and problems.
-The column began in 2005 and has run for over 100 issues.
+Mathematical Lens uses photographs as a springboard for mathematical inquiry and appears in every issue of Mathematics Teacher.
+This column features photographs from around the world with mathematical connections and problems; it began in 2005 and has run for over 100 issues.

 As outdoor learning environments are explored, there are opportunities to make mathematical connections to community and place.
 A list of resources is provided to support mathematical connections during outdoor learning.